Guidance and information about high consequence infectious diseases and their management in England.

 |Severe fever with thrombocytopaenia syndrome (SFTS)||Severe acute respiratory syndrome (SARS)*|

-This list of HCIDs will be updated by PHE if new HCIDs emerge that are of relevance to the UK
+The list of HCIDs will be kept under review and updated by PHE if new HCIDs emerge that are of relevance to the UK.

 HCIDs in the UK